-His doctoral dissertation was conducted in consultation with Prof. Douglas Davies (scholar of religion and expert in death studies) from the Theology and Religion department and Dr. Simon Mills (ethnomusicologist and expert in shamanism) from the Music department, giving to his work a strong interdisciplinary approach.
+My doctoral dissertation was conducted in consultation with Prof. Douglas Davies (scholar of religion and expert in death studies) from the Theology and Religion department and Dr. Simon Mills (ethnomusicologist and expert in shamanism) from the Music department, giving to his work a strong interdisciplinary approach.
 During his PhD, he conducted fieldwork for six months in Indonesia, enabling him to analyse the emotional and religious world of the Wana people of Morowali, Indonesia.
 The thesis focuses on the values expressed by the Wana rituals and the role of music and religion in managing emotion in time of crisis (death and illness).
 He is currently working on his first monograph on the Wana people and their ritual, emotional and musical world.
 The book will be published by Bloombsury in 2022.

-He has also been invited to give talks at many international conferences, including the International Conference for Asia Pacific Arts Studies, EUROSEAS, ICTM, Death, Dying and Disposal, Nordoff Robbins Plus Research Conference, ASEAS-UK Postgraduate Seminar, British Association for the Study of Religion, Death & Culture, European Association for the Study of Religions, and Sydney Sacred Music Festival Forum.
+I have also been invited to give talks at many international conferences, including the International Conference for Asia Pacific Arts Studies, EUROSEAS, ICTM, Death, Dying and Disposal, Nordoff Robbins Plus Research Conference, ASEAS-UK Postgraduate Seminar, British Association for the Study of Religion, Death & Culture, European Association for the Study of Religions, and Sydney Sacred Music Festival Forum.

-His research on religion, death, music and emotion has been published in high impact factor scientific journals (International Conference for Asia Pacific Arts Studies, Approaches, Journal of the British Association for the Study of Religions, Mortality, etc.).
+My research on religion, death, music and emotion has been published in high impact factor scientific journals (International Conference for Asia Pacific Arts Studies, Approaches, Journal of the British Association for the Study of Religions, Mortality, etc.).